platinasystems/goes/docs/README.md

 [LICENSE]: ../LICENSE

 ## Customer-facing documents
-These are the documents that we are maintaining for the customer-facing Wiki.
+These are the documents that we are maintaining for the customer-facing Wiki (SM - 10/31/18)
 1. Platina Config Guide (Status: Under final review)
 2. Platina Software Update Process (Status: Under final review)
 3. Release Notes (Status: Not yet created.
 Pending green light on Release v1.1)